ferdanisam/Java-Game-FlappyBird/README.md

 Game Flappy Bird Clone made in Java without additional libraries

+Contributor List:
+ 1. Dong Nguyen for the game idea

+ 2. sourabhv for the game assets picture (free download on github)

 ## How to test this game on Mac OS or Windows

 1. Download FlappyBird.jar file